Email FacebookTwitterMenu burgerClose thin

 Set Priorities and Make a Client Plan

-This is the part where you discuss what’s possible and take a whole-picture look at your client’s finances.
+This is the part where you discuss what’s possible and take a holistic view of your client’s finances.
 Consider, among many other issues, their income and assets, their risk tolerance, their dependents and safety nets, and many other individual issues.
-All of this will define their ability to fund investments and recover losses as necessary, which in turn will inform the kind of investments that you can make.
+All of this will define their ability to fund investments and recover from losses, which informs what kinds of investments may be appropriate.

 For example, a couple earning $75,000 per year with two children has a very different investor profile when compared with a childless individual making the same amount of money.
-The client with fewer expenses can probably afford a more aggressive financial plan.
+The client with fewer expenses may be able to afford to invest more of their disposable income into the market.

 Adjust elements of the deadline and investment plans as you go.
 If your client can afford more or less, you might want to change your assumptions about how they will fund their investments.
 Ideally, you can find a middle ground where you build a series of targets, deadlines and investments around a financial plan that your client can sustain.

 But maybe that won’t be possible.
 Your plan is also about finding out what the client can actually afford, and setting priorities within that window.
 If your client can’t afford to fund realistic investments for all of their goals, part of the client plan is about managing that.
-Use this stage to set priorities, so that they begin funding the really important goals (college and retirement, perhaps) while putting others on hold for later (that first house).
+Use this stage to set priorities, so that they begin funding the most important goals first while putting others on hold for later.

 Monitor your client’s portfolios and their progress, and revise the plan as conditions change.
 Sometimes, things will change with your client.
 Sometimes, portfolio returns will fluctuate.
 A lot can happen over time, so making a plan is just the very first step.